lxtGH/lxtGH.github.io/_pages/includes/intro.md

 I serve as a regular reviewer for lots of conference and journals, including CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV, IEEE-TSCVT, IEEE-TMM, IEEE-TGRS.

 I also serve as an Area Chair for ICLR-2025/2026, CVPR-2026, ICML-2025, ICCV-2025, NeurIPS-2025, AAAI-2025/2026, WACV-2026.

+In addition, I also serve as associate editor for T-PAMI.

 <span style="color:red"> I am looking for several self-motivated research interns on MLLMs and diffusion model backgrounds. </span>